- Idaho Department of Commerce – Start or Grow Your Business

 Purchasing an Existing Business or Merging Businesses

 Contact the following individuals and agencies when preparing to purchase or merge with an existing business:

 - An accountant – The business owner should provide at least three years of financial statements.
 Your accountant can review and determine whether there may be issues, such as unpaid taxes.

 - An attorney – to create a buy/sell agreement or merger or acquisition agreement that conforms with Idaho law.

 - Idaho Secretary of State’s office – to amend the business registration or cancel it and register as a new business.
 If you purchase a business that was started prior to 1998, be certain the business is registered with the Idaho Secretary of State and not with the county recorder’s office.

-- Idaho State Tax Commission – see Changes to Existing Businesses to determine what tax accounts may need to be updated, changed or closed, including sales tax and withholding accounts.
+- Idaho State Tax Commission – see Changing Account Information to determine what tax accounts may need to be updated, changed or closed, including sales tax and withholding accounts.
 Request a Successors’ Liability Clearance Letter to be certain the seller does not owe back taxes.